MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/csourcestream-exit.md

 ---
 # <a name="csourcestreamexit-method"></a>CSourceStream.Exit-Methode

-Die `Exit` -Methode signalisiert dem Streamingthread, dass er beendet wird.
+Die `Exit` -Methode signalisiert dem Streamingthread das Beenden.

 ## <a name="syntax"></a>Syntax